 About the Instructor

 Training is led by James Morganelli, a Chicago-based writer, consultant, teacher, and trainer.
-James has studied martial arts for more than 30 years, including Eastern and Western styles, and lived and trained in Tokyo, Japan for three years.
+James has studied martial arts for more than 40 years, including Eastern and Western styles, and lived and trained in Tokyo, Japan for three years.
 He has a Master of Arts in Social Philosophy from Loyola University Chicago, with a concentration in Applied Ethics and Natural Law.
 He holds certification in Verbal Defense and Influence from the Verbal Judo Institute, is a master instructor in Bujinkan Budo Taijutsu, and is a staff member at Resolution Group International, professional conflict resolution experts dedicated to teaching ethical, verbal, and physical skills to civilians, law enforcement, and the military.
+He is the chief instructor of the Shingitai-Ichi Dojo, which he founded in 1998.